Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

 \begin{bigtheorem} Let $\phi \in \pi^U$ be non-zero and let $r \geq 0$ be even.
 Then

-\end{bigtheorem} \begin{remark} The left side is independent of the choice of $\phi$, as the Peterson inner product is Hermitian. \end{remark} When $r = 0$, the formula is a tautology, after one unwinds the definition of the right hand side.
-To understand the formula when $r > 0$, we interpret it in terms of $L$-functions.
+\end{bigtheorem} \begin{remark} The left side is independent of the choice of $\phi$. \end{remark} When $r = 0$, the formula is seen to be a tautology after unwinding the definition of the right hand side.
+When $r > 0$, it is helpful to interpret the formula in terms of $L$-functions.
 Let $g$ be the genus of $X$.
 Then the normalized $L$-function

 satisfies $\mathscr{L}(\pi,1-s) = \mathscr{L}(\pi,s).$ Moreover, for a suitably scaled $\phi \in \pi^U$, we have

 The kind of information we learn from Theorem \ref{thm:main intro} depends on whether the base change $L$-function $\mathscr{L}(\pi_K,\frac12)$ vanishes at $s = 1/2$ or not.
 Recall